 South Beach was the first area of Miami Beach to be developed, clearing swamps to make way for agriculture at first, then tourism and settlement in the early 1900s.

-South Beach has had its fair share of ups and downs featuring shifting communities all of whom have brought something new to the area.
+South Beach has had its fair share of ups and downs, featuring shifting communities, all of which have brought something new to the area.

-There’s so many things to do in South Beach so we’ve created this designed guide.
+There are so many things to do in South Beach, so we’ve created this designed guide.

 South Beach has numerical streets running east to west, starting at Biscayne Street (South Pointe Drive) in the very south of Miami Beach, along Lincoln Road, to 23rd Street.

-It takes around 35 minutes to walk the length if you stick to Lincoln Road, however, there are many South Beach activities on surrounding streets.
+It takes around 35 minutes to walk the length if you stick to Lincoln Road.

 South Beach runs from the southern tip to 23rd Street.